 - 6.4.1 The development of the draft Corporate Plan has been informed by feedback from a range of consultation activities.
-Feedback from the public consultation on a draft summary Corporate Plan has been provided as Appendix B. The consultation feedback has shown strong support for the vision, values, key commitments and priorities set out in the draft Plan.
+The results of a public consultation on a draft summary Corporate Plan have been provided as Appendix B. The consultation feedback has shown strong support for the vision, values, key commitments and priorities set out in the draft Plan.
 The public consultation was hosted on North Northamptonshire Council's Consultation Hub website.
-The consultation was widely promoted. - 6.4.2 A wide range of participants were invited to give their views and asked to promote the consultation to their members, or within their local area where appropriate including: Councillors, local MPs, parish and town councils, partner organisations, voluntary and community sector organisations, representatives of protected characteristic groups, local business groups including Chamber of Commerce and Federation of Small Businesses, North Northamptonshire Council staff and elected members, North Northamptonshire Residents' Panel (circa 600 members) and North Northamptonshire's Consultation Register. - 6.4.3 The Draft Corporate Plan consultation ran from 6th September to 3rd October 2021.
+The consultation was widely promoted. - 6.4.2 A wide range of participants were invited to give their views and asked to help promote the consultation within their local area including: Councillors, local MPs, parish and town councils, partner organisations, voluntary and community sector organisations, representatives of protected characteristic groups, local business groups including Chamber of Commerce and Federation of Small Businesses, North Northamptonshire Council staff and elected members, North Northamptonshire Residents' Panel and North Northamptonshire's Consultation Register. - 6.4.3 The Draft Corporate Plan consultation ran from 6th September to 3rd October 2021.
 During the consultation period, using the various means available to consultees, local people and organisations contributed to the consultation 609 times.
-Nearly all of the feedback received was via the questionnaire, with 581 respondents participating via this mechanism.
-There were also four completed

-Group Facilitator Feedback forms and four submitted written responses, 19 responses via social media, and one response from a local business forum.

-- 6.4.4 Respondents were asked to what extent they agree or disagree with the Council's vision.
-There were 437 responses to this question.
+Nearly all of the feedback received was via a questionnaire, with 581 respondents participating via this mechanism.
+There were also four completed Group Facilitator Feedback forms and four submitted written responses, 19 responses via social media, and one response from a local business forum. - 6.4.4 Respondents were asked to what extent they agree or disagree with the Council's vision.
 The majority of respondents (81.5%) said they strongly agree or agree with the Vision, while 4.3% said they strongly disagree or disagree. - 6.4.5 Respondents were asked to what extent they agree or disagree with the Council's draft values.
-There were 391 responses to this question.
-The majority of respondents (84.9%) said they strongly agree or agree with the draft Values, while 2.8% said they strongly disagree or disagree. - 6.4.6 The following graphs show a summary of the support for the Council's draft vision, values and all of the six commitments and their associated priorities.
+The majority of respondents (84.9%) said they strongly agree or agree with the draft Values, while 2.8% said they strongly disagree or disagree.

+6.4.6 The following graphs show a summary of the support for the Council's draft vision, values and all of the six commitments and their associated priorities.
 More detail is provided as Appendix B.